Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

 - **Example**

     ```powershell
-    Remove-MatchedPathsFromCurrentUserEnvPaths -Pattern 'Git'
+    Remove-MatchedPathsFromCurrentUserEnvPath -Pattern 'Git'
-    # It will remove all the paths that match the pattern 'Git' in the user level env paths.
+    # It will remove all the paths that match the pattern 'Git' in the user level `$Env:PATH`.
     ```

-### Remove-PathFromCurrentMachineEnvPaths
+### Remove-PathFromCurrentMachineEnvPath

 - **Description**

-    Remove a path from the current machine level env paths.
+    Remove a path from the current machine level `$Env:PATH`.
-    Before removing, the function will check and de-duplicate the current machine level env paths.
+    Before removing, the function will check and de-duplicate the current machine level `$Env:PATH`.
 - **Inputs**

     A string of the path.